NicolasBrg/NBNpcSight/README.md

 ### /nbnpcsight_config \<Load / Save\>
 > Permission: *nbnpcsight.config*

-Force the loading/saving of the configuration.
+Load the config (if you made changes via it)
+A force save of the config (shouldn't be necessary, as it auto saves)

 ### /togglenpcsight
 > Permission: *nbnpclock.admin*

-A toggle mod to enable or disable the lock mod for the administrator using the command.
+Toggle command to enable or disable the UI being brought up while right clicking a NPC!
+Simply run the command /togglenpcsight and right click the npc's you would like to edit.
+When finished type /togglenpcsight once more to exit the edit mode!

 ## UI
 ![image](https://user-images.githubusercontent.com/30299182/148052427-433a4eb3-7e19-4502-a1d8-5439fba28086.png)
-- **Position**: Word location
+- **Position**: World/DIM & coordinates
-- **Type**: NPC Type (Nurse, Doctor, Trainer, Chat, ect...)
+- **Type**: NPC Type (Chat, Nurse, Battle, etc)
 - **AreaSight**: Enable / Disable area detection
-- **Distance**: Distance of detection
+- **Distance**: Distance of detection (in blocks)
 - **AI**: Enable / Disable NPC AI
 - **ExecuteCommands**: Number of commands executed when a player is detected
 - **VictoryCommands**: Number of commands executed when a player defeat a NPC Trainer.